What can you do with old clothes?

-- If it’s not salvageable as is, could the material be saved for a craft project?
-Used to wrap presents?
-Or cut up and turned into cleaning rags?
+Finally, if there’s no way to make it wearable again, could you save the material for a craft project, used to wrap presents or cut up and turned into cleaning rags?

-- Clothes swops are a great way to get rid of unwanted clothing and find items that are new-to-you.
-Try swopping with friends and family or look out for organised events taking place in your area.
+Clothes swapping, or ‘swopping’ is a great way to get rid of unwanted clothing and find items that are new-to-you.
+You can do this with friends and family or look out for organised events taking place in your area.

 Some of your unwanted clothing may be suitable for reselling.
 It’s a great way to give items a new home and make back some of the money you spent buying them.
 To reduce clothing waste you could try selling: